wtsi-hgi/python-hgijson/README.md

 # Python 3 JSON Serialization
-Python 3 library for easily JSON encoding/decoding complex class-based Python models, using an arbitrarily complex mapping schema.
+Python library for easily JSON encoding/decoding complex class-based Python models, using an arbitrarily complex (but easy to write!) mapping schema.

 ## Features